saksham-2000/paymentsApp/README.md

-## Build a basic version of PayTM using MERN stack
+## Basic version of PayTM using MERN stack